 New York Life Capital Corporation ("NYLCC"), a wholly-owned subsidiary of NYLIFE LLC, has a credit agreement with the Company dated December 23, 2004, as amended, whereby NYLCC has agreed to make loans to the Company in an amount up to, but not exceeding, \$490 million from the issuance of commercial paper.
-At December 31, 2017 and 2016, the Company had no outstanding loan balance to NYLCC.
-During both 2017 and 2016, the Company had no interest expense.
+At December 31, 2018 and 2017, the Company had no outstanding loan balance to NYLCC.
+During 2018, 2017 and 2016, the Company had no interest expense.